Convex Formulation of the Maritime Fleet Size and Mix Problem Considering Battery Electric Ships: Problem description

-We adopt the notion of a \textit{service}, which is a sequence of ports visited in a regular schedule.
-One vessel or several identical vessels operate a service.
-A shipping company typically operates several services among a set of ports in a given geographical area (e.g., the Baltic Sea or the Mediterranean Sea).
+We consider a liner shipping company operating a group of shipping routes in a given geographical area (e.g., the Baltic Sea or the Mediterranean Sea).
+A route consists of a sequence of ports visited in a regular cyclic schedule.
+One or more identical ships sailing on a route constitute a \textit{service} and all the routes and their ports form a \textit{network}.
+A ship can transport cargo between any origin-destination port pair in its route.
+We assume mixed-tonnage concept ships that can transport different types of cargoes, e.g., ro-ro cargo and passengers, as in the roll-on/roll-off passenger ferry segment.

+The ports in the network are linearly ordered.
+Each service sails a route with a fixed origin and destination port.
+A route starts from a departure port and proceeds outbound to ports with higher and higher numbers until it reaches the destination port.
+There, the route turns around and travels inbound to ports with lower and lower numbers until it reaches the original departure port.
+A route does not need to call at all the ports between the end ports.
+However, the port calls are the same on the route's outbound and inbound directions.
+This is called a \textit{pendulum} service \citep{CHP+20}.

+The long-term \textit{strategic} decisions are the number of ships to deploy on each service, the size of each ship, and the power rating of the onshore power supply in each port.
+Ship sizing includes the capacity for each type of cargo as well as battery energy capacity.
+The strategic decisions are coupled with short-term tactical and operational decisions.
+The frequency of each service is a tactical decision that defines the outline of the published weekly schedule.
+Cargo flows and sailing leg speeds are operational decisions.
+Energy consumption is speed-dependent, and cargo handling time is cargo flow-dependent.
+Port turnaround times are affected by all the operational decisions because cargo offloading, loading, and battery charging take place in parallel while the ship is docked.

 The demands of cargoes between all pairs of ports are known quantities.
-The vessels can transport different types of cargoes, e.g., cars, trucks, trailers and passengers, as in the roll-on/roll-off passenger ferry segment.
-The following notation representing the services and cargo demands builds on the liner network design problem presented by \citet{CMF+07}.

-The ports in the network are linearly ordered and numbered from $1$ to $N$.
-Each service has two end ports $i$ and $j$, where $1 \leq i < j \leq N$.
-A service route starts in $i$ and proceeds outbound to ports with higher and higher numbers until it reaches $j$.
-At $j$, the route turns around and travels inbound to ports with lower and lower numbers until it reaches $i$.
-A service with $i$ and $j$ as end ports does not need to call at all ports between $i$ and $j$.
-However, the port calls are the same on the route's outbound and inbound legs.
-Figure \ref{fig:linear_network} illustrates outbound legs of three routes.
+The demand restricts the total amount of cargo transported by all the services during the planning horizon.
+We also require that the onboard cargo on any sailing leg does not exceed the ship's capacity.
+Meanwhile, all the services must ship a minimum total weekly cargo quantity over the shipping network.
+This requirement is lower than the total demand, meaning that some demand is rejected.

+A round-trip is a single outbound-inbound voyage.
+Its duration depends on sailing leg speeds and port turnaround times.
+A ship cannot turn around any quicker than the port operation that takes the longest to complete.
+The length of the planning horizon is the time limit under which a ship must complete all its round-trips.
+Finally, the energy consumption on any sailing leg cannot exceed the ship's battery capacity.

+The objective is to find a plan that minimizes the ship and port operators’ total cost.
+On the shore side, the investment cost scales with the installed power supply size.
+Acquiring and staffing the ships incurs a fixed cost.
+Energy and port charges are variable costs.
+They are functions of speed, ship size, and service frequency.